 Evaluating Books and Journal Articles

 When conducting research for class papers and presentations, there are several criteria that you should apply to selecting materials.
-For information about distinguishing scholarly and popular resources, please consult the Scholarly Journals vs. Popular Magazines page The following table will guide you in making this critical choices:
+For information about distinguishing scholarly and popular resources, please consult the Scholarly Journals vs. Popular Magazines page.

 Examples and Explanations

 To prove a point or refute someone else’s?

 Recovering Biblical Manhood responds to feminist critiques of biblical gender roles.